 - Straight pins

 - Pre-wash the toweling, the fabric for the ruffle accent, and the ribbon.
-Pre-washing is always a given with our projects, but when the item is something that is likely to be laundered often, like these tea towels, we like to emphasize it.
+Pre-washing is a given with nearly all our projects, but when the item is something that is likely to be laundered often, like these tea towels, we like to emphasize it.
 The rule of thumb is to pre-wash the fabric and trims in the same way you plan to launder the final sewn item.
 If you plan on being able to throw the project in the washer and dryer, then that’s what you should do with your fabric and trims prior to starting.
-See our tutorial for more information about pre-shrinking.
+See our tutorial for more information about pre-shrinking and pre-washing.

-- From the Moda Toweling, for each towel you are making, cut ONE 28″ length, which means your rectangle is 16″ x 28″.
+- From the toweling, for each towel you are making, cut ONE 28″ length, which means your rectangle is 16″ x 28″.

-NOTE: If you are not using the cool, pre-hemmed Moda Toweling, you will need to cut a rectangle 18″ wide and make a ½” double turned hem along both sides.
+NOTE: If you are not using the cool, pre-hemmed toweling, you will need to cut a rectangle 18″ wide and make a ½” double turned hem along both sides.

 - From the fabric for the ruffle, for each towel you are making, cut ONE 33″ wide x 6″ high rectangle.